-As an agency often involved with spatial information, the CGS is moving more and more to dynamic GIS data presentation for ease-of-use and for the many options that GIS tools allow.
+As an agency heavily involved with spatial and mapping information, the CGS is moving more and more to dynamic GIS data presentation for ease-of-use and for the many options that GIS tools allow.
 Almost all of our current projects and publications have substantial GIS components.

-We are slowly building out our library of web applications that offer refined ‘views’ of Colorado geology along the associated derivatives.
-We are sure that these are of use to our various constituencies.
+We are slowly building out our library of online GIS maps that offer refined views of Colorado geology along the associated derivatives.
+We know that these are of use to our various constituencies.
 At the moment, we continue to assess our entire GIS dataspace for new packages of data that we can bring online in the next months.

 ON-005-01 — Colorado Geothermal Resources — Includes hot spring locations and uses; heat flow data and thermal gradients.

 ON-006-01M — Colorado Landslide Inventory — Includes landslides digitized from a variety of map sources, does not include landslides mapped by private consultants, academics, or in professional publications outside the CGS and the USGS.

 ON-006-03 — AM.RD349 Raspberry Shake live link — A direct link to our RaspberryShake seismometer unit located at our laboratory.
 This site shows many other units located around the world along with their live traces.

 ON-006-04 — Collapsible Soils of Colorado — Compilation of data from different CGS publications including EG-14 Collapsible Soils in Colorado; MS-47 Collapsible Soil Susceptibility Map of the Colorado River Corridor in the Vicinity of Rifle, Garfield County, Colorado; OF-09-01 Geologic Hazards Mapping Project of the Uncompahgre River Valley Area, Montrose County, Colorado, and MS-34 Collapsible Soils and Evaporite Karst Hazards of the Roaring Fork River Corridor, Garfield, Eagle, and Pitkin Counties, Colorado.